Alessandro Quaini

-Alessandro Quaini (born 17 September 1998) is an Italian professional football player who plays as a midfielder for club Catania.
+Alessandro Quaini (born 17 September 1998) is an Italian professional footballer who plays as a midfielder for club Catania.

 Club career

 Genoa

 Born in Cremona, Quaini was a youth exponent of Genoa.

 Loan to Fondi

 On 16 August 2017, Quaini was signed by Serie C club Fondi on a season-long loan deal.
 On 2 September he made his professional debut in Serie C for Fondi as a substitute replacing Luca Ricciardi in the 64th minute of a 1–0 home defeat against Monopoli.
 On 7 October, Quaini played his first entire match for the club, a 1–0 away defeat against Matera.
 He became Fondi's first-choice early in the season.
 On 4 November he received his first red card in his career in the 65th minute of a 1–1 away draw against Cosenza.
 Quaini ended his loan to Fondi with 28 appearances, including 19 as a starter, and 1 assist, however Fondi was relegated in Serie D after a 4–3 defeat on aggregate against Paganese in the Serie C play-out.